| Notes Son of Rev Robert Pitcairn of that Ilk

 faithful friend, extremely fond of his only remaining brother, Sir

 James Pitcairn, and good to all his nephews and nieces.
+In 1796 he got his indenture as

 Apprentice to the Skinner’s Company, and on the 6th